Enlace Patrocinado

 A microscopy image of the Chonkus cyanobacterium.

-Stand back, ordinary ocean-dwelling, oxygen-releasing organisms: There’s a fat, green new mutant in town.
+Enlace Patrocinado Stand back, ordinary ocean-dwelling, oxygen-releasing organisms: There’s a fat, green new mutant in town.
 And the mighty UTEX 3222 — dubbed “Chonkus” by the researchers who found it — may have the right combination of traits to help with some of humanity’s most pressing problems.
-Chonkus, in particular, could help fight climate change, report microbiologist … Read more
+Chonkus, in particular, could help fight climate change, … Read more

 What causes rivers to suddenly change course?